linode/docs/docs/websites/chef/creating-your-first-cookbook.md

 With the MySQL library downloaded and an encrypted root password prepared, you can now set up the recipe to download and configure MySQL.

-1. Open a new file in `/recipes` called `mysql.rb` and define the data bag that will be used:
+1. Open a new file in `recipes` called `mysql.rb` and define the data bag that will be used:

 	{: .file}
 	chef-repo/cookbooks/lamp-stack/recipes/mysql.rb